ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 ### Submitting a pull request

 Finally it's time to make a pull request.
+I rename the branch into just `rail-icons`
+(without the `wip` prefix)
+and write up a nice description of the changes.

 In this case
-I'm implementing a simple feature to solve a specific issue so the description can be quite basic and just reference the issue.
+I implement a simple feature to solve a specific issue so the description can be quite basic and just reference the issue.
 It's also a visual feature so I can add an eye-catcher image.